 Lovability: 100% Natural Condoms

 Finally, let’s talk trash.
 Even sustainable condoms and their packaging have to be disposed of properly – fortunately, Lovability condoms are designed with eco-friendly, practical packaging (they’re easy to open, and the condom is always right side up).
 They’re really cute, too!
-They are, of course, also free of all the unwanted chemicals and additives we discuss here.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+They are, of course, also free of all the unwanted chemicals and additives we discuss here.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?